Who Controls the Internet?

 On day one Seattle's public internet utility will be more affordable than the competition.
 And unlike your current ISP, your rates won't secretly rise month after month.

-When was the last time you got to vote on whether or not your internet bill increased?
+When was the last time you got to vote on whether Comcast raised your monthly bill?